iPhone or iPad showing the wrong time? Try these 8 fixes

 5. Is your iOS version up to date?

-This typically almost has nothing to do with the time, except for rare circumstances, but it’s a good idea to check and make sure your iOS firmware is up to date (unless you’re relying on a jailbreak).
+This typically has almost nothing to do with the time, except for rare circumstances, but it’s a good idea to check and make sure your iOS firmware is up to date (unless you’re relying on a jailbreak).

 Bugs in the past that have affected time display during daylight savings time have been fixed in recent iterations of iOS, so it’s a good idea to make sure you’re on the latest version of iOS possible.
 This will prevent or stop daylight savings bugs from displaying the incorrect time on your device now or in the future.